Yommievata/pam-asset-type-service/README.md

 ### Local

-pam-asset-type-service uses the H2 engine to run an embedded Postgres db in local and its pipelines.
+pam-asset-type-service uses the H2 engine to run an embedded db in local environment and its pipelines.

 To view the database: